 We openly welcome your feedback regarding any aspect of this website, its content and our products and services.

 General Information Collected Automatically

-In some cases, we may collect information that is not personally-identifiable.
+In some cases, Google Ads will collect information that is not personally-identifiable.
 Examples of this type of information include the type of Internet browser, of computer operating system and the domain name of the website from which you linked to K12PlayGround.com™

 Mailing list subscribers are never sold, rented or passed on to a third party and it is not our intention to do so in the future.